yt-project/yt/doc/source/analyzing/analysis_modules/light_ray_generator.rst

 * ``max_box_fraction`` (*float*):  In terms of the size of the domain, the maximum length a light ray segment can be in order to span the redshift interval from one dataset to another.
+If using a zoom-in simulation, this parameter can be set to the length of the high resolution region so as to limit ray segments to that size.
+If the high resolution region is not cubical, the smallest side should be used.
 Default: 1.0 (the size of the box)

 * ``minimum_coherent_box_fraction`` (*float*): Use to specify the minimum length of a ray, in terms of the size of the domain, before the trajectory is re-randomized.
 Set to 0 to have ray trajectory randomized for every dataset.
 Set to np.inf (infinity) to use a single trajectory for the entire ray.
 Default: 0.0.

-* ``high_res_box_size_fraction`` (*float*): For use with zoom-in simulations, use to specify the size of the high resolution region of the simulation in terms of the fraction of the total domain size.
-If set, the light ray solution will be calculated such that rays only make use of the high resolution region.
-Default: 1.0.

 * ``time_data`` (*bool*): Whether or not to include time outputs when gathering datasets for time series.
 Default: True.